-Keto Low Carb Green Thai Chicken Curry: 10.7g carbs per serving.
+Keto Low Carb Green Thai Chicken Curry: 11g carbs per serving (6g if you leave out the chickpeas).

 If you love exotic food, here is a delicious keto curry-in-a-hurry you can try.
 Not quite made the traditional curry way.
-I use ground spices and I toast them quickly in ghee before adding chicken and seasoning.
+I use ground spices and I toast them quickly in ghee (or butter) before adding seasoning and chicken.
 The method is pretty simple.
 60 minutes of cooking time is all you need.
 And just like traditional curries, this one tastes better the next day.

 My Keto Low Carb Green Thai Chicken Curry was actually something I created without thinking it would turn out a ‘curry’ as such.
 You see, I’d never eaten a curry before.
 Hard to believe, being that I’m British and Great Britain is a nation of curry lovers.
 But I can’t stand the smell or sight of them.
 Primarily because of the large quantity of onions involved.
 And I can’t eat more than a minute amount of onion without my stomach churning afterwards.